AKA: Richfield Oil Company Headquarters, Los Angeles, CA; Richfield Building, Los Angeles, CA

 Demolition

 A notorious Los Angeles demolition, began 11/12/1968, with wrecking crews taking apart the interior; it continued for several months into 1969.
 The Richfield Building was only the largest of many buildings demolished to make way for the 52-story Atlantic Richfield Plaza, a parcel bounded by 5th Street, 6th Street, Flower Street and Figueroa Street; others included a four-story annex to Richfield, a small IBM building, an apartment building, Dawson's Bookstore, a car rental agency, and the Douglas Oil Building, an 11-story office high-rise.
-Demolished by the Cleveland Wrecking Company.
+All of these sites were demolished by the Cleveland Wrecking Company.

 PCAD id: 332